mdscardigno/BlackJack-2/README.md

 Card: Face and Suit
 What other objects do i need?

-DELETE BEFORE COMMIT OR ADD IT TO STUDENT FILE
-Some things to Remember:
+OPTIONAL DELETE BEFORE COMMIT OR ADD IT TO STUDENT FILE Some things to Remember:

 https://www.justsajid.com/skills/csharp/objects-everything-is-an-object-in-c/